 Your doctor injects these medications into the affected eye.
 You may need injections every four weeks to maintain the beneficial effect of the medication.
 In some instances, you may partially recover vision as the blood vessels shrink and the fluid under the retina absorbs, allowing retinal cells to regain some function.

-In this procedure, your doctor injects a drug called verteporfin (Visudyne) into a vein in your arm, which travels to blood vessels in your eye.
+Photodynamic therapy.
+This procedure is sometimes used to treat abnormal blood vessels at the center of your macula.
+During photodynamic therapy, your doctor injects a drug called verteporfin (Visudyne) into a vein in your arm, which travels to blood vessels in your eye.
 Your doctor shines a focused light from a special laser to the abnormal blood vessels in your eye.
 This activates the drug, causing the abnormal blood vessels to close, which stops the leakage.

 Photodynamic therapy may improve your vision and reduce the rate of vision loss.
 You may need repeated treatments over time, as the treated blood vessels may reopen.